 Veterans Administration Educational Benefits

 There are many education assistance programs available to eligible veterans and their dependents.
-Interested students are encouraged to contact Veterans Affairs at (800) 827-1000 or visit their website at www.vba.va.gov.
-There is a Veterans Administration Coordinator located in the Registrar's Office.
+Interested students are encouraged to contact Veterans Affairs at (800) 827-1000 or visit their website at http://benefits.va.gov/gibill/.
+Veterans or designated dependents who are 100% eligible for Chapter 33 post-9/11 benefits may qualify to participate in the Bryant University Yellow Ribbon Program.
+There is a Veterans Administration Coordinator located in the Registrar's Office to answer any questions.